Thanks for coming!

-The Sixteenth Annual Charlbury Beer Festival will take place on Saturday 29 June 2013 at Charlbury Cricket Club (just over the road from Charlbury station), from midday till late.
-Apart from the fifty or so real ales on offer, there will be a range of ciders and wines, Pimm’s, good food, children’s entertainment, the World Aunt Sally Open Singles Championship, quality soft drinks, and live music.
+The Sixteenth Annual Charlbury Beer Festival took place on Saturday 29 June 2013 at Charlbury Cricket Club (just over the road from Charlbury station).
+Apart from the fifty or so real ales on offer, there were a range of ciders and wines, Pimm’s, good food, children’s entertainment, the World Aunt Sally Open Singles Championship, quality soft drinks, and live music.

 On the day